SPDX-License-Identifier: BSD-3-Clause

 step_count: jax.Array = field(default_factory=lambda: jnp.asarray(0, dtype=int))

-Counts the number of steps that have been performed.
+"""Number of integration steps that have been performed."""

 [docs]